lsulibraries/LDL_manual_build/README.md

 - Navigate to ```configuration -> access controll -> islandora access```

 - Select islandora_access for the repository items content type and all media types.
+- Select islandora_access for the each media types.

 #### Fix the destination for each media type (Important for media ingestion for each media types):
 - Navigate ```Structure>Media types```